Johan Christian Fabricius

-Johann Christian Fabricius (7 January 1745 – 3 March 1808) was a Danish zoologist, specialising in "Insecta", which at that time included all arthropods: insects, arachnids, crustaceans and others.
+Johann Christian Fabricius (7 January 1745 – 3 March 1808) was a Danish zoologist, specialising in the "Insecta", which at that time included all arthropods: insects, arachnids, crustaceans and others.
 He was a student of Carl Linnaeus, and is considered one of the most important entomologists of the 18th century, having named nearly 10,000 species of animals, and established the basis for the modern insect classification.

 Biography

 Johann Christian Fabricius was born on 7 January 1745 at Tønder in the Duchy of Schleswig, where his father was a doctor.
 He studied at the gymnasium at Altona and entered the University of Copenhagen in 1762.
 Later the same year he travelled together with his friend and relative Johan Zoëga to Uppsala, where he studied under Carl Linnaeus for two years.
 On his return, he started work on his Systema entomologiae, which was finally published in 1775.
 Throughout this time, he remained dependent on subsidies from his father, who worked as a consultant at Frederiks Hospital.

-Fabricius was appointed a professor in Copenhagen in 1770, and in 1775 or 1776, the University of Kiel appointed Fabricius professor of natural history and economics, promising that they would build a natural history museum and a botanical garden.
+Fabricius was appointed a professor at the Charlottenborg-Institution in Copenhagen in 1768 with two years to travel before he joined.
+When he joined in 1770, the salary was much reduced.
+The fall of Johann Friedrich Struensee led to him taking up a position in Germany in 1775 at the University of Kiel.
+As professor of natural history and economics, he was promised that they would build a natural history museum and a botanical garden.
 Although he tried to resign three times, on one occasion only being prevented by an appeal from his students to the Danish King and Duke of Schleswig, Christian VII, Fabricius held the position at Kiel for the rest of his life.

 During his time in Kiel, Fabricius repeatedly travelled to London in the summer to study the collections of British collectors, such as Joseph Banks and Dru Drury.
-Towards the end of his career, Fabricius spent much of his time living in Paris, where he frequently met with naturalists such as Georges Cuvier and Pierre André Latreille; he was also interested in the events of the French Revolution.
+Towards the end of his career, Fabricius spent much of his time living in Paris with his wife, where he frequently met with naturalists such as Georges Cuvier and Pierre André Latreille; he was also interested in the events of the French Revolution.
+He spent summers in Copenhagen to study the collections of his students O. R. Sehested and Tønder Lund.
 On hearing of the British attack on Copenhagen in 1807, Fabricius returned to Kiel, damaging his already fragile health.
 He died on 3 March 1808, at the age of 63.

+Possessing a great knowledge of languages, Fabricius travelled through the northern and middle states of Europe, collecting new materials and frequenting various museums from which he described all those insects of which description had not hitherto been published.
+Fabricius was of an amiable disposition, and is said to have been reproached by a fellow professor for his extreme modesty which his friend urged would retard his advancement.

 His daughter died in an accident in Paris, but he was survived by two sons, who both studied medicine.